haunt98/posts-go/posts/2024-01-20-backend-thinking.md

   - For big, complex function, the strategy testing goes from happy case to each single edge case, each single if else path,... try to cover as much as you can.
-- Integration tests in 2 ways:
+- Integration tests is to test your system as a whole package, can be in 2 ways:
   - Locally, which require to run in your computer with fully set up dependencies, is hard to set up.
-  - Remotely, use DEV env to test APIs.
+  - Remotely, use DEV/... env to test full business flow with all possible scenario.

 TODO: Show example

+How to make code easier to test.
+Same idea loosely coupled as above.

+Some tips:

+- Rely on abstraction/interface to mock
+- Limit relying on variable outside input (global variable, environment variable, ...)
+- If deleting/adding code but tests are still passed, then maybe your tests are wrong/not enough (tests is missing some code path).

 ### References